-Lapse risk is the risk policies lapse, on average, earlier than assumed in the pricing or reserving assumptions.
+Lapse risk is the risk that policies lapse, on average, differently to that assumed in the pricing or reserving assumptions.

 Ensuring customers buy products that meet their needs is central to the Group's Operating Philosophy.
 Through effective implementation of the Business Quality Framework, comprehensive sales training programmes and active monitoring of sales activities and persistency, the Group seeks to ensure that appropriate products are sold by qualified sales representatives and that standards of service consistently meet our customers' needs.
+Lapse risk is assessed as part of the product development process and monitored through regular experience studies.